The Czech Contribution

 Also on the main floor is a back door which will give you access to a group of four former Czech air force jets that are preserved behind the main building.
 The aircraft are not fenced off, so they can be examined very closely.
 As such, care should be taken as there are sharp objects such as landing gear doors that you can injure yourself on if you’re not keeping an eye out for them.

 It’s best to save a viewing of the outside aircraft for last as it’s not possible to re-enter the museum through the back door.
 Collecting your coat before you visit the aircraft will ensure that you don’t have to go back in through the front door to get them and can simply make your way to the tram stop in front of the building when you’re ready to leave.

-Moving up from the main floor, the second floor contains exhibits on metalurgy, household technology, communications and trades.
-There is also a temporary exhibition hall on this floor.
+Moving up from the main floor, the second floor contains exhibits on metalurgy, telecommunications, trades, automated music instruments and aids for blind people.

 The metalurgy section takes you through the history of working metal from the Bronze Age to more modern and refined smithing and casting methods.

-The communications technology exhibitions cover not only the development of telephones and television, but also incorporate a quite interesting display on the development of Braille and other aids to the blind and visually impaired.
+The second floor also houses a substantial “Culture of the Blind” exhibit which highlights the development of technologies and aids to the blind and visually impaired.
 Among other things, you will see machines designed for generating and printing Braille text and devices used to teach people to read and write in Braille as well as examples of how daily technology has been adapted for use by the blind.

 Also on the second floor is the “Lane of Trades” a small collection of shops representing trades such as dentistry, bookmaking, locksmiths and the grocer as they would have appeared in the 1920s and 1930s.